Girl, 15, shot and killed while chatting on Chicago porch

 Police have not determined if the girl who lived about 5 miles (8 kilometers) away was the intended target of the gunman who apparently opened fire from a gangway.
 Police said Wednesday that no arrests have been made.

-The shooting was one teenagers shot to death Tuesday in Chicago.
-About an hour later, an 18-year-old man was killed when someone opened fire from an automobile in Lawndale on the West Side.
+Another Chicago teenager was also shot to death Tuesday.
+An 18-year-old man was killed when someone opened fire from an automobile in Lawndale on the West Side.